 To facilitate the delivery of their duties, the directors continually update their knowledge of and familiarity with the operations of the Company and the Northern Powergrid Group.
 This is supported by robust reporting arrangements, access to the Northern Powergrid Group's operations and interaction with its staff.
 Under the direction of the President and Chief Executive Officer, information is provided to the board in a timely manner to enable directors to commit sufficient time to the preparation for and attendance at board meetings.
 In addition, updates and briefings are circulated during the course of the regular board meeting cycle.
-The directors are able to utilise the advice and services of the Company Secretary and her team.
-Upon request, the directors have access to independent professional advice.
+The directors have access to independent professional advice.
 A register of situational conflicts is held centrally to ensure independent judgment is maintained and time commitment is not jeopardised.
 Conflicts of interests are declared as a matter of routine pursuant to individual director's duties.